 The Texas Probate Code says that “any interested person” may participate in a guardianship proceeding, question acts of the guardian, and ask the Court to force accountability of the guardian.
 Likewise, the Probate Code lays out very specific guidelines for what guardians can and cannot do in the context of a guardianship.
 Anytime that a guardian fails to do something that is required of him, any of the people interested in the Ward’s person or estate can ask the Court to force the guardian to comply with the requirements.
-However, such action generally involves litigation.
+However, such action generally involves guardianship litigation.

 Once litigation is initiated in a guardianship proceeding, most probate courts will appoint an attorney ad litem, who is an independent attorney appointed to represent the Ward in the litigation.
-Essentially, it is this attorney’s responsibility to ensure that the Ward’s interests are represented, even in spite of the fact that the family members may be fighting to determine what the Ward’s best interest might be.
+Essentially, it is this attorney’s responsibility to ensure that the Ward’s interests are represented, even though the family members may be fighting to determine what the Ward’s best interest might be.

 As a result, we have seen cases across the state of Texas where the rights of either the Ward or one of the parties has been significantly abridged as a result of the failure of the attorneys to understand everything involved in the case.

 If you or a loved one finds yourself in need of a guardianship attorney, please contact an attorney who has experience in this area, as the issues involved can seriously impact the lives of everyone involved.
-We would be glad to assist you in a case of this nature or answer any questions that you might have.
+We have law offices in Houston, Dallas and Austin and would be glad to assist you in a case of this nature or answer any questions that you might have.